gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 ![A six step loop from send, through hard bounce and event publication, to suppression and a check before the next send](./bluefox-email-is-an-amazon-ses-wrapper/05-bounce-suppression-loop.webp)

 You need an endpoint that receives the notification, verifies it, acknowledges it, and does not lose events while it is being deployed.
 You need to record the bounce against the right contact, which means you kept enough context at send time to know who it was.
-You need to distinguish a hard bounce from a transient one so you do not suppress somebody over a full mailbox.
+You need to read the bounce type rather than treating every notification as permanent, because SES retries transient failures itself and only reports one once it has given up.
 And you need the check before the next send, on every campaign and every automation step, because a suppression list nobody reads is just a table.

-Teams usually build the first five steps.
-The sixth is the one that gets skipped, and it is the only one the recipient notices.
+Teams usually build everything up to recording the bounce.
+The step that gets skipped is the last one, applying the suppression before the next send, and it is the only one the recipient notices.

 **What BlueFox does.** We process bounce and complaint events and record them in your analytics.
 Bounced and complained addresses are always added to your project's [suppression list](/docs/projects/suppression-list) automatically, regardless of any other setting, and we check that list as part of sending.